 Different shades of grey are traditionally used for finance, equipment, transport, and IT.
 Although it isn’t the first choice for food and beverage brands, popular food and drink brands like Nestle and Grey Goose have managed to make grey work, proving the point that there are no super strict rules in logo design.

-Just as white is known for reflecting the light, black is a color that absorbs light.
-It’s the symbol of efficiency and sophistication, prestige and power, elegance and luxury, control and protection, mystery and seduction.
-It is strong, serious, and authoritative, but at the same time can fee depressing, evil, cold, heavy, and pessimistic.
+Black is the symbol of efficiency and sophistication, prestige and power, elegance and luxury, control and protection, mystery and seduction.
+It is strong, serious, and authoritative, but it can also be prone to feeling depressing, evil, cold, heavy, and pessimistic.

 Black is great to emphasize the luxurious side of your brand, make products look more expensive.
 It has that ‘not for all’ attitude.
 That’s why black is so popular in the luxury, fashion, IT, and equipment industries.
-It can be seen on Adidas, Chanel, Schwarzkopf, Nike, Dolce and Gabanna, and WWF logos.
+It can be seen on Adidas, Chanel, Schwarzkopf, Nike, Dolce and Gabbana, and the World Wildlife Fund (WWF) logos.

 Choosing Your Logo Color